Sunset (magazine): Sale to Regent and investor Michael Reinstein

 On November 30, 2017 Time Inc. sold Sunset to Regent, L.P. a global private equity firm led by Beverly Hills based investor Michael Reinstein.
 Sale price of the magazine, including both its assets and liabilities, was estimated at $12 million — a fraction of the publication's value during its heyday.
 After sale of the magazine to Regent, Sunset launched a round of personnel cuts, leaving it with fewer than 20 employees, a mere one-fifth of its staff just five years previously.

-The publication has suffered a loss of advertising revenue in recent years, which in 2017 pushed the magazine's operating income into the red for the first time since 1938, with a loss of about $4 million posted on nearly $28 million in gross revenue.
-A cash-flow crisis resulted, with several freelance writers complaining in the Summer of 2017 that payment for published material had been delayed, with one particularly vocal writer noting that he had been forced to wait more than four months after invoicing to receive a check for his work.
+The publication had suffered a loss of advertising revenue its previous years, which in 2017 pushed the magazine's operating income into the red for the first time since 1938, with a loss of about $4 million posted on nearly $28 million in gross revenue.
+A cash-flow crisis ensued, with several freelance writers complaining in the Summer of 2017 that payment for published works had been delayed, with one particularly vocal writer noting that he had been forced to wait more than four months after invoicing to receive a check for his work.

 The company additionally downgraded its offices, with staff moved in September 2018 from the Jack London Square offices to a less costly facility located several blocks away.
 Food preparation, an important part of the magazine's content, began to be done at an externally-located kitchen in Mountain View.

 In March 2020, with the magazine struggling financially due to loss of advertising revenue during the COVID-19 pandemic, the company put most of its employees on unpaid leave.
 During the pandemic, the company briefly ceased printing the magazine but returned to print with the December 2020 issue.

 Western Home Awards program

-Since 1957, Sunset's Western Home Awards program, cosponsored by the American Institute of Architects, has introduced readers to works by Richard Neutra, Charles Moore, Frank Gehry, and Calvin C. Straub, amont other notables.
+Since 1957, Sunset's Western Home Awards program, cosponsored by the American Institute of Architects, has introduced readers to works by Richard Neutra, Charles Moore, Frank Gehry, and Calvin C. Straub, among other notables.

 House of Innovation

-The "House of Innovation" is an experimental showcase house, opened on September 8, 2006 in Alamo, California.
+The "House of Innovation" is an experimental showcase house, opened on September 8, 2006, in Alamo, California.
 It is a collaboration between Sunset and Popular Science.
 It is part of the "Idea House" program, originally launched in 1998.

 Environmental reporting

-Sunset's commentary has contributed to the debate on natural features including the Mojave Desert, the Tongass National Forest and the western U.S. National Parks.
+Sunsets commentary has contributed to the debate on natural features including the Mojave Desert, the Tongass National Forest and the western U.S. National Parks.
 Occasionally, it has called for pro-environmental action, as it did with its 1969 article demanding a ban on DDT.